The following is reproduced from the Independent Home Inspectors of North America website with permission.

 What’s Wrong With A Real Estate Agent Recommending A Particular Home Inspector To A Prospective Home Buyer?

 Most real estate agencies work on an average commission of 6% paid by the seller of the property.
 On a house selling for $350,000 there is a potential commission of $21,000.
 Sometimes a selling agent will recommend one particular home inspector to a prospective buyer, sometimes a list of three is given out.
 Who are these recommended inspectors?
 How did they “qualify” to get on the “approved” list of the agent?
 Is the agent recommending a thorough non-bias inspector or is the agent recommending someone who will help protect the potential $21,000 commission?
 Unfortunately, some real estate agents view a thorough and non-bias home inspection as a threat to their sales commission.
+Keep in mind most agents are very honest, but like every other business, some are not.

 Shouldn’t a prospective homebuyer have the right to use an inspector of their own choosing?